afaniuolo/WFFM-Conversion-Tool/README.md

 - No particular hardware requirement

 ## How to Install the Tool
 The tool is distributed in a ZIP archive.
-The latest release can be downloaded here: https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/latest.
+If migrating to Sitecore 9.3+, use the latest release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/latest).
+If migrating to a version of Sitecore prior to 9.3, use the 1.2.x release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/tag/v1.2.0).

 The tool can be installed in any server or local machine that has access to the databases involved in the conversion and migration process.
 The tool doesn't require the source and destination Sitecore instances to run in IIS while the conversion process occurs, because the tool connects directly to the Sitecore databases, without using Sitecore APIs or other Sitecore modules.